Archiver-of-Triviality/Tekken-Tables/README.md

 # Tekken Tables

 T8 Table:
-<br>For version: 3.01.01
+<br>For version: 3.02.01
-<br>Just a table for finding info about frame data.
-It's not perfect but it does the job.
-<br>Frame History can be hidden via Insert key.
+<br>Contains a frame history display.
+Use the Inject Frame History script to enable it, it can be hidden via Insert key.

 T6 Arcade Table:
 <br>A Cheat Engine table for the newly released arcade version of Tekken 6 on rpcs3.
 It has three options: